croz-ltd/klokwrk-project/support/documentation/article/debugging-gradle-from-idea/debugging-gradle-from-idea.md

 Here at [CROZ](https://croz.net/), we recently started working on [Project Klokwrk](https://github.com/croz-ltd/klokwrk-project).
 One of many premises that we are trying to follow is returning as often as possible to the open-source community.
 An essential part of this is [issue reporting](../../misc/klokwrkRelatedIssuesInTheWild.md) for tools and libraries that we use.

-As Klokwrk uses Gradle as a build tool, exploratory debugging of Gradle build scripts, 3rd party plugins, and internal classes is a prerequisite for any issue report related to Gradle or its plugins.
+As Klokwrk uses Gradle as a build tool, exploratory debugging of Gradle build scripts, 3rd party plugins, and internal Gradle classes is a prerequisite for any issue report related to the Gradle or its plugins.

 ## Debugging Gradle in IDEA
 ### Basic setup